-(b) Financial Assets at FVTPL, Financial Assets at FVOCI and Financial Assets at Amortized Cost

-Fair value is generally based on quoted market prices, if available.
-If the market prices are not readily available, fair values are estimated using either values obtained from independent parties offering pricing services or adjusted quoted market prices of comparable investments or using the discounted cash flow methodology.
+(b) Financial Assets at FVTPL, Financial Assets at FVOCI and Financial Assets at Amortized Cost are not readily available, fair values are estimated using either values obtained from independent parties offering pricing services or adjusted quoted market prices of comparable investments or using the discounted cash flow methodology.
 Except for financial assets at amortized cost, with fair value disclosed different from their carrying amounts, financial assets at FVTPL and financial assets at FVOCI - government securities, management considers that the carrying amounts approximate the fair value either because those instruments are short-term in nature or the effect of discounting for those maturities more than one year is not material.